pymeasure/pymeasure/docs/dev/adding_instruments.rst

         # ensure the device is in a defined state, e.g. by resetting it.
         return instr

-It is important to use the specific argument name :code:`connected_device_address` and define the scope of the fixture to only establish a single connection to the device.
-This ensures two things:
-First, tests using this fixture, i.e. tests that rely on a device to be connected to the computer are skipped by default when running pytest.
-Second, it makes it possible to specify the address of the device to be used for the test using the :code:`--device-address` command line argument.
+Note that this fixture uses :code: `connected_device_address`as an input argument and will thus be skipped by automatic test runs.

-This fixture can then be used in the test functions like this:
+ This fixture can then be used in a test functions like this:

 .. code-block:: python